 Now the City of Gulf Shores is in charge of the parade.
 Kaiser and the Gulf Shores Mardi Gras Association decided to step aside, though she helped the city make the transition.

 These days, the Gulf Shores parade is a far cry from that first simple caravan of cars.
-Nearly any group that wants to participate can, and the parade is now up in the neighborhood of 70 units that travel south on Alabama 59 to East Beach Boulevard.
-Groups from Pensacola to Foley are in the parade.
+Nearly any group that wants to participate can, and the parade is now up in the neighborhood of 70 units.

-In 2019 the parade returned to the beach road, where it will was held again this year on Mardi Gras Day, February 25, at 10 a.m.
-The parade included upwards of 35 floats and 70 total units.
+In 2019 the parade returned to the beach road, where it will be held again this year on Mardi Gras Day, March 1, at 10 a.m.
+The parade will include upwards of 35 floats and 70 total units.